awsdocs/aws-freertos-docs/doc_source/qualificationguide/afq-gsg.md

 **Important**
 Where instructions differ by operating system, you must provide instructions for Windows, Linux, and macOS operating systems\.

-Follow the [Getting started guide template](getting_started_template.md) when you write the guide for your board\.
+Follow the [Getting started guide template](getting_started_template.md) while writing the guide for your board\.
 You can find examples of published guides for other qualified boards in the [FreeRTOS User Guide](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-getting-started.html)\.
+A template for a Getting Started Guide is available at [ APN Partner Central](https://partnercentral.awspartner.com/)\.